7 (Beach House album): Music and themes

 Legrand described the album's sound as a natural progression and a product of her maturing as an artist, saying, "There were a lot of new and different things that went into making this record.
 But I think that the way that we wrote, and how we recorded while we wrote, really increased the speed of capturing ideas and gave us a lot more freedom than previous records...
 I think every time you do something, you become more adept at it.
 You sort of know better and don't get fooled the same way you got fooled when you were younger."
-The band cited the "societal insanity" during 2016 and 2017 as a deep influence on the creation of the record, elaborating: "there is quite a bit of chaos happening in these songs, and a pervasive dark field that we had little control over.
-The discussions surrounding women's issues were a constant source of inspiration and questioning.
-The energy, lyrics and moods of much of this record grew from ruminations on the roles, pressures and conditions that our society places on women, past and present.
-The twisted double edge of glamour, with its perils and perfect moments, was an endless source."